 - An umbrella or covering can provide you with shading if you would like to enjoy this space in the afternoon sun without too much exposure to direct sun rays.

 - Long-term maintenance options are essential as part of the planning phase.

-- Making use of small pavers can significantly improve the appearance of a small space in making it look bigger than it is.
+- Using small pavers can significantly improve the appearance of a small space by making it look bigger than it is.

 - You can create a Zen or interesting effect by adding features such as stone fountains or exotic plants surrounding the patio area.

 - You can cut down costs by combining less expensive materials with pricier options, for example, concrete and stone.